tae898/taewoon.kim/projects/human-memory.md

 graph algorithms, such as Dijkstra's or A\* search algorithm, to efficiently find the shortest path or the fastest route between two points.

-So in my project Humemai, I model short-term and long-term memories as graphs.
+So in my project HumemAI, I model short-term and long-term memories as graphs.
 More specifically, I use a [Knowledge Graph](https://arxiv.org/abs/2003.02320) (Hogan, E. et al. 2020) to represent them.
 In knowledge graphs, nodes represent entities, concepts, or events, while edges represent relationships or associations between these nodes.
 These